RyanGreenup/dotfiles/.config/nvim/README.md

 It's Lua Based

+## Configuration

+All tuneable settings live in [`lua/config.lua`](lua/config.lua).
+This is the single source of truth for vim options, theme choices, and plugin preferences. `lua/settings.lua` reads from it and applies the values — edit `config.lua`, restart Neovim, and the changes take effect.

 ## Setup

 This should work out of the box, just start neovim and it will self-configure.
 Below are some Exceptions: